-The policies and rules that make up the Governance and Sustainability System are intended to ensure the alignment of all conduct of the Group with its purpose, i.e. to continue building together each day a healthier, more accessible energy model, based on electricity, as well as with the bylaw-mandated commitment of the Company to the social dividend and with the Sustainable Development Goals ("SDGs") approved by the United Nations (UN).
+The policies and rules that make up the Governance and Sustainability System are intended to ensure the alignment of all conduct of the Group's companies with their purpose, i.e. to continue building together each day a healthier, more accessible energy model, based on electricity, as well as with the bylaw-mandated commitment of the Company to the social dividend and with the Sustainable Development Goals ("SDGs") approved by the United Nations (UN).